-But only 9 percent of people actually stick to their resolutions, according to a 2016 survey by Aldi.
+But only 9 percent of people actually stick to their resolutions and their healthy diet, according to a 2016 survey by Aldi.
 If you’re one of the thousands of guys out there who have already fallen off the wagon… stop beating yourself up, and just do these three things.

 #1: Sleep more

 Wait, what?
 If you’re not sleeping enough, either in terms of quality or quantity, you’re going to struggle to stay on track with fitness or nutrition.

 In fact, one study published in November 2016 in the European Journal of Clinical Nutrition found that participants who logged less than 5 ½ hours of sleep per night ate 1600 more kilojoules the next day.
 To add insult to injury, the sleep-deprived folks chose different foods, too.
 They skimped on protein and instead ate foods higher in empty kilojoules.

 #2: Focus on your behaviour, not the outcome

 Set a goal, but then work backwards and figure out the behaviours needed to reach that goal.
 For example, if you have a weight goal in mind, figure out realistically how long it should take (assuming up to 1 kilogram of weight loss per week).

 Then work on the small, incremental behaviours that will help you achieve the goal: cutting out fizzy drinks, eating protein at each meal, filling half your plate with veggies, etc. These are the behaviours necessary for change; when putting each into practice, consistently, the outcome will happen.
 Exercise will help, too.